-Because five years ago, I messed up big time.
-On that day long ago, as thousands upon thousands of common murres flocked to nest in penguinesque fashion at Yaquina Head, I arrived on scene sporting a brand-new camera bursting with myriad new-tech capabilities, all head-spinningly newfangled to me.
-Like some wayward wizard waving a brand-new wand possessed of more new-age power than he could even imagine (let alone control), I intrepidly waved that new camera high and low and left and right and all around that incredible scene, managing only in the end to miss the magic of the moment absolutely.
-As clearly as I could see in my mind’s eye the “floating murre shots” now approximated above, I simply could not conjure up the correct combination of noveau knobs and switches and drop-down menus to modern-camera-capture it.
-I messed up so bad, it was a miracle that innocent people standing nearby weren’t turned into newts.
+Because five years ago, I messed up royally.
+On that day long ago, as thousands upon thousands of common murres flocked to nest in penguinesque fashion at Yaquina Head, I arrived on scene sporting a brand-new camera bursting with myriad new-tech capabilities, all head-spinningly newfangled and mysterious to me.
+Like some wayward wizard waving a brand-new wand possessed of more new-age power than he could imagine (let alone control), I intrepidly waved that new camera high and low and left and right and all around that incredible scene, managing only in the end to miss the magic of the moment absolutely.
+As clearly as I could see in my mind’s eye the “floating murre shots” now approximated above, I simply could not conjure up the correct combination of noveau knobs, switches and drop-down menus to modern-camera-capture it.
+My powerful new wand was so beyond my control, I can only thank the stars above that innocent people standing nearby weren’t turned into newts.

 “No biggie,” I ruefully rationalized afterward, as awareness of my missed opportunity grew … I’ll get it “next time.”

 In nature photography generally — and especially at Yaquina Head, where the only constant is ever-changing weather, most of it foul — “next time” can take forever to arrive … if ever it does.